ashleyjohnston13/TechnicalPortfolio/projects/Tableau/physical-inactivity-analysis/README.md

 ## 🎓 Academic Context

 This Tableau project accompanies my ECON 381 final regression paper.
 All data cleaning, Stata regression modeling, econometric interpretation, and conclusions were completed independently.
 Tableau was used solely for visualization.

----

-## 🤖 AI Use Statement
-Portions of this README were assisted by ChatGPT for structure and formatting.
-All analysis, Stata coding, modeling decisions, and interpretations were done independently.